ananay-gupta/CovidRelief-Web/README.md

 # Covid Relief Website

+The COVID -19 pandemic is one of the worst health and economic crises in modern history.
 This website helps you to find covid relief services near you.
-Like if a person is in the need of plasma or beds in hospital or anything than this app will help you to do so.

-# Covid Relief Webpage
+This Website helps you to find the resources eg. beds ,vaccines , medicines and oxygen facilities from Various Sources.

+Made By : Ananay Gupta